 and now yoga has become a way of life for me.
 It permeates all that I am, all that I do, all that I think and feel.
 I bring this awareness to all of my classes no matter what intensity I may be teaching.
 I do not like to label my classes but if I were to describe them with one word, it would be “mindfulness”.
 Yoga is an adventure to me, every posture has the ability to transform our lives in a second.
 Through the tool of asanas, we can begin to live in our bodies and connect with it’s deep wisdom and therefor reconnect the dialogue between spirit and body

-Atta offers Restorative, Gentle Hatha, and classical Hatha (alignment base) classes in the studio.
-He also offers one-on-one coaching in the studio, clients’ offices (for executive coaching clients only) and via the Internet anywhere in the world in English or Persian.
+Atta offers Restorative, Gentle Hatha, Purna and classical Hatha (alignment base) classes.
+He also offers one-on-one and group coaching in the studio, clients’ offices (for executive coaching clients only) and via the Internet anywhere in the world in English or Persian.
 If you want help and support on an aspect of your self-development I’d love to join forces with you in expediting your development.

 Throughout my life, I have found my true happiness while in the mountains.
 My whole life changed when I was in a serious accident.
 Due to injuries, I lost my strength, energy and spirit.
 In Vancouver someone suggested taking yoga to work on my recovery.
 Right away I knew I had found a way to move forward in a positive direction.
 The more I learned the more I wanted to share with others the importance of movement, balance, and the breath.